brucemack/kc1fsz-rc1/README.md

 So this filter introduces about 8ms of delay into the system.

-Here's a plot of the frequency response of the 127-tap filter created by the PM algorithm:
+Here's a plot of the frequency response of the 127-tap filter created by the PM algorithm created using Matplotlib:

 ![CTCSS Filter](docs/ctcss-filter-1.jpg)

 As a sanity check I ran a 200 Hz tone through that filter (amplitude 1.0) and plotted the output.
-The amplitude of the output is around 0.0025, or about -52dB, so things look pretty good on the low end of the transition band.
+The amplitude of the output is about 0.0025, or about -52dB, so things look pretty good on the low end of the transition band.

 ![CTCSS Filter](docs/ctcss-filter-2.jpg)

 As another sanity check I ran a 350 Hz tone through the same filter and plotted tht output.
-The amplitude is around 0.9, or about -0.9dB, so the high end of the transition is looking reasonable as well.
+The amplitude is about 0.9, or about -0.9dB, so the high end of the transition is looking reasonable as well.

 ![CTCSS Filter](docs/ctcss-filter-3.jpg)

+The 127 tap filter should work fine for the purposes of CTCSS filtering.

 Relevant FCC Regulations
 ========================